vmware/vic-product/docs/user_doc/vic_vsphere_admin/configure_vch.md

 </pre>

 **IMPORTANT**: Before you run `vic-machine configure --reset-progress`, check in Recent Tasks in the vSphere Client that there are indeed no update or configuration operations in progress on the VCH endoint VM.

+## Roll Back to Previous Configuration

+If the VCH configuration changes and you want to revert the changes, you can roll back the configuration to the previous settings by using the `--rollback` option.

+Before making changes to the configuration, `vic-machine configure` takes a snapshot of the existing VCH configuration.
+The configuration process deletes older snapshots of any previous settings.
+The `--rollback` option reverts  th cofiguration of the VCH to the snapshot of the previous settings.
+Because `vic-machine uconfigure` only retains one snapshot, you can only use `--rollback` to revert the VCH to the configuration that immediately precedes the most recent change.

+To revert the configuration to the previous settings, run `vic-machine configure` with the `--rollback` option.

+<pre>$ vic-machine-<i>operating_system</i> configure --rollback</pre>

+**Note**: If you are attempting to rollback a VCH upgrade and have to run both `vic-machine upgrade` and c`vic-machine configure` commands, you must run `vic-machine configure --rollback` before `vic-machine upgrade --rollback` in order to roll a VCH back to its previous version.